 1975: First TV theme to reach #1 on Billboard

-The staying power of a theme song can act as a good indicator of a television show’s impact, with some purchasable theme songs even hitting the Billboard charts.
-“S.W.A.T.” was the first such theme song that hit #1 on the pop charts, soon being followed by “Welcome Back, Kotter” in 1976, “Miami Vice” in 1985, and “The Heights” in 1992.
+A theme song's staying power can be a good indicator of a television show's impact, with some purchasable theme songs even hitting the Billboard charts.
+"S.W.A.T." was the first such theme song that hit #1 on the pop charts, followed by "Welcome Back, Kotter" in 1976, "Miami Vice" in 1985, and "The Heights" in 1992.

 1975: First condom ad

-With casual sex and contraception serving as highly sensitive topics in the early days of television, condoms were not common as props or plot points on television.
-A San Jose television station in 1975 aired an ad promoting safe sex and “responsible parenthood” from Trojan.
-Network television’s first condom advert came in 1991 on the Fox network through a 15-second ad during the teen show “Howard’s Head.”
+With casual sex and contraception serving as highly sensitive topics in TV's early days, condoms were not common as props or plot points on television.
+A San Jose television station in 1975 aired an ad promoting safe sex and "responsible parenthood" from Trojan.
+Network TV's first condom advertisement came in 1991 on the Fox network through a 15-second ad during the teen show "Howard's Head."

 1975: First gay couple on television

-Norman Lear was ahead of many other television writers and creators with “Hot l Baltimore,” despite its short and controversial run.
-With a content warning for mature themes at the beginning of every episode, “Hot l Baltimore” (spelled this way to represent a burned-out “e” on the hotel sign) featured a gay couple named George and Gordon.
+Norman Lear was ahead of his TV peers with "Hot l Baltimore," despite its short and controversial run.
+With a content warning for mature themes at the beginning of every episode, "Hot l Baltimore" (spelled this way to represent a burned-out "e" on the hotel sign) featured a same-sex couple, George and Gordon.

 1975: First satellite broadcast

-HBO would begin its streak of making history by broadcasting a famous boxing match between Muhammad Ali and Joe Frazier via satellite.
-The “Thrilla in Manila” was seen by a record-setting 1 billion viewers, with 500,000 viewers tuning in through pay-per-view buys on HBO home cable television.
+HBO began its pioneering streak by broadcasting a famous boxing match between Muhammad Ali and Joe Frazier via satellite.
+The "Thrilla in Manila" was seen by a record-setting 1 billion viewers, with 500,000 viewers tuning in through pay-per-view buys on HBO home cable TV.
 This prize fight in Quezon City, Philippines, helped to launch cable television to mass popularity.

 1976: First F-bomb

-The first use of the F-bomb could be tracked to ITV’s “Today” on British television, where punk musicians The Sex Pistols constantly dropped swear words that included the F-word; the band was banned from live television as a result.
-On the other side of the Atlantic, “Saturday Night Live” cast member Charles Rocket would end an episode by saying the word live, resulting in the firing of himself and many others in the cast and crew.
+The first use of the F-bomb tracks back to ITV's "Today" on British television, where punk musicians The Sex Pistols constantly used curse words.
+The band received a ban from live television as a result.
+On the other side of the Atlantic, "Saturday Night Live" cast member Charles Rocket ended an episode by saying the word live, resulting in the termination of his other cast and crew members' employment.

 1979: First rap/hip-hop song on TV

-The rap and hip-hop genres of music were under scrutiny from some of the general public due to their content, but mainstream acceptance of this music would eventually come thanks to some high-profile television performances.
-In 1979, The Sugar Hill Gang became the first hip-hop group to perform on “American Bandstand,” which was hosted by Dick Clark; the group performed “Rapper’s Delight.”
+Rap and hip-hop were under scrutiny due to their content, but mainstream acceptance eventually came about with the help of some high-profile television performances.
+In 1979, The Sugar Hill Gang became the first hip-hop group to perform on "American Bandstand," which was hosted by Dick Clark.
+The group performed their hit song, "Rapper's Delight."

 1987: First lingerie ad

-Because of social stigmas surrounding sex, lingerie advertisements on television used to use mannequins to model the merchandise.
+With social stigmas surrounding sex, lingerie advertisements on television used mannequins to model the merchandise.
 This changed in 1987 when Playtex took advantage of loosened standards and aired television ads that featured real models wearing lingerie.

 1991: First female same-sex kiss